 There is no shortcut for this work.
 You have to want to re-learn to type for your future ergo health or go with another keyboard with fewer ergonomic features.
 I can already see that I am going to increase my productivity with this keyboard.
 My thumbs are going to get more work done like my left thumb taking care of spacing and backspacing and my right thumb taking care of tabbing.
 I’m most excited to start learning how to use a mouse layer with the keyboard.
 From what I have read online, most people find that layer useful but not a true mouse replacement.

 I was concerned that I may have problems going between an ErgoDox EZ and a normal keyboard.
 Again I went online and found enough references where people say after a few months switching between keyboards is not an issue.

-3. Cool underglow, increased contrast at night
+3. Cool under glow, increased contrast at night

 I got the Shine version which includes configurable LED lighting which means there is a set of LED strips on each side of the keyboard.
 The lights shine below the keyboard and not through the keys.
-The glow enough light to be useful to see your keys at night.
+The glows enough light to be useful to see your keys at night.
 Cool concept.
 Instead of lighting up the keys, the Shine version lights up below the keyboard.

-I’ve seen videos online that shows just how cool this feature is like a pulsating rainbow wave.
+I’ve seen videos online that show just how cool this feature is like a pulsating rainbow wave.
 I’ll save the LED testing for the full review…the options are amazing though I’ll probably end up with a simple underglow in blue.